 - Significant heart damage, risk of heart disease, and rise in cholesterol levels

 - Liver damage including hepatitis of the liver, liver disease, cirrhosis, and fatty liver disease

 - Weakened immune system functioning

 - Musculoskeletal damage of weakening of the bone structures

 Alcoholism impacts the lives of thousands of Americans each day and is more common than most people would imagine.

 - In 2012, there was 7.2 percent of the American population, and nearly 17 million United States residents were living with an active alcohol use disorder.

 - 11.2 million of those individuals were male and 5.7 million were women

 - American adolescents were greatly impacted by alcoholism with 855,000 young people being affected by alcohol use disorders.

-The team at TruPath is dedicated to supporting our patients throughout your treatment process to ensure that you find health and happiness in long term sobriety.
+The team at TruPath is dedicated to supporting our patients throughout their treatment process to ensure that they find health and happiness in long-term sobriety.
 Get in touch with us today at (251) 501-4357 to learn more about your treatment options.